SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 />
 ```

-which is not what we expect, since boolean HTML attributes don't need to have a value at all to be set, only their presence is required.
+which is not what we want, since boolean HTML attributes don't need to have a value at all to be considered set, only their presence is required.
+Therefore, always bind boolean attributes with `?`.

 ### Event handlers assignment (the `@` prefix)